When an advertisement says “No money down,” an asterisk and some fine print typically follow. And it’s probably wise to look for that.

 The AFT also expressed concern that the payment structure would lead to an increased burden on low-income students, many of whom currently attend college at little cost due to need-based financial aid.
 “This is especially problematic when the prospect of long-term debt is cited as a primary barrier to low-income students seeking higher education,” the paper states.

-Mary King, an economics professor at Portland State and an instructor in the class that ended up proposing the plan, said that criticism fails to comprehend problems with the current system of student loans.
+King, the economics professor at Portland State, said that criticism fails to comprehend problems with the current system of student loans.
 "What students are paying in terms of loans and interest fees, they end up paying so much more than they anticipate, and that’s not going back to higher education," she said.
 "It's better that they go to school and pay for it than they not go to school and be stuck without an education."

 King and Saunders said the post-graduate payment plan envisioned in the bill might have an effect opposite to that feared by critics, noting that students afraid to take out loans might view this as a better option.